 Real and Synthetic AIS AtoNs

 A ‘Real’ AIS AtoN Station is a physical aid to navigation fitted with an AIS device.

-For practical or economic reasons it may not be appropriate to fit an AIS to an AtoN.
-In this case, the ‘Synthetic’ AIS approach may be taken.
-There are two types of synthetic AIS AtoN, ‘Monitored’ and ‘Predicted’.
+When it is not appropriate to fit AIS on an AtoN, the ‘Synthetic’ approach may be taken.
+A Synthetic AIS-AtoN is where the AtoN information is transmitted from an AIS station located remotely from the AtoN.

-A ‘Monitored Synthetic AIS AtoN’ is transmitted from an AIS Station that is located remotely.
-The AtoN physically exists and there is a communication link between the AIS Station and the AtoN.
-The communication between the AtoN and AIS shall confirm the location and status of the AtoN.

-A ‘Predicted Synthetic AIS AtoN’ is transmitted from an AIS Station that is located remotely.
-The AtoN physically exists but the AtoN is not monitored to confirm its location or status.
-Predicted Synthetic AIS AtoN should not be used for floating aids to navigation.

 Virtual AIS AtoN

 A Virtual AIS AtoN is transmitted from an AIS station to establish an aid to navigation that does not physically exist.
 In this case, a digital information object will appear on the navigational system for a specified location, even though there is no physical AtoN.
 A nearby base station or AtoN station could broadcast this message.
 The AIS message will clearly identify this as a Virtual AIS AtoN.